sjahangard/JRDB-Reasoning/README.md

 Visual Grounding (VG) and Visual Question Answering (VQA), with explicit control over spatial and temporal complexity.

-The benchmark aims to facilitate systematic evaluation of reasoning-based perception
+The benchmark aims to facilitate systematic evaluation of reasoning-based perception models in robotics, beyond pure detection and tracking.

 ## Setup